Samsung/ColorPatternTracker/GearVRScene/README.md

-This Unity based apk receives the XYZ coordinates from ColorPatternTracker and enables motion tracking in the rendered scene via bluetooth.
+This Unity based project at ColorPatternTracker/GearVRScene/ receives the XYZ coordinates from ColorPatternTracker and enables motion tracking in the rendered scene via bluetooth.

 In order to compile this VR apk, perform the following steps: